-We are delighted to publish the second annual report of the National Ligament Registry.
+We are delighted to publish the third annual report of the National Ligament Registry.
 The NLR continues to grow both in terms of patient numbers and in terms of its reach and popularity.
 We have received great support from the British Association for Surgery for the Knee, the International Registries Consortium and of course from industry who help fund this initiative.
-At this point we have 6,105 pathways entered and 41,158 outcome forms completed.
+At this point we have 9,378 pathways entered and 56,165 outcome forms completed.
 These continue to increase at a rapid rate.
-In 2015, 53 surgeons have joined in the registry increasing the total number to

-333 registered surgeons.
+To date, a total of 159 surgeons are registered with NLR.
 We are keen to continue to provide a resource for all new surgeons and all patients who suffer ACL injuries.
-We hope ultimately to capture every ACL injury sustained in the UK to look at both those treated operatively and non-operatively and to develop a robust data set.
+We hope ultimately to capture every ACL injury sustained in the UK to look at both those treated operatively and non-operatively and to develop a robust data set with short and medium term outcomes.

 We continue to work with Amplitude and to evolve their offering.
-We have received support in that regard from the TORUS Group at the BOA and from Julia Trusler and Mike Kimmons in particular.
+We have received support in that regard from the TORUS Group at the BOA and from Julia Trusler, Minoo Esat and Mike Kimmons in particular.
 The Steering Group has expanded.
-John Fairclough, Steve Bollen and Andy Price have moved on to other projects and initiatives, Sean O'Leary, Tim Spalding and Fares Haddad continue from the original group but have been joined by James Robinson and Mike McNicholas who will particularly focus on website and industry relations, and by William Hage who is in the treasurer position.
+John Fairclough, Steve Bollen and Andy Price have moved on to other projects and initiatives; Sean O'Leary has served his term as chairman and has now stood down from that role.
+Tim Spalding, the new NLR Chair, and Fares Haddad continue from the original group and have been joined by James Robinson and Mike McNicholas who will particularly focus on website and industry relations, and by William Hage as treasurer.
 We continue to look for surgeon champions and enthusiasts and are very grateful to our regional coordinators.